Dojones98/IPC_UDS_SharedMem/README.md

 # IPC_UDS_SharedMem
 Exercise using the Unix domain socket and shared memory as forms of Inter-process communication

-Code designed and written by Daniel Jones
+Author: Daniel Jones
+Class: CSCE311
+Date: October 21, 2019
-CSCE 311, Project
+Assignment: Project 2

 # How to compile and run